Mārtiņš Kazāks

 Mārtiņš Kazāks is a Latvian economist and the current governor of the central Bank of Latvia since December 2019.
-Kazāks was the chief economist of the Latvian branch of Hansabanka (now Swedbank) from 2005 to 2018.
-From 2018 to 2019, he was a member of the Council of the Bank of Latvia.

-Biography
+Early life and education

-Mārtiņš Kazāks was born on September 19, 1973 in Liepāja.
+Kazāks was born on September 19, 1973, in Liepāja.
 He finished his secondary education at Liepāja Rainis 6th Secondary School.
 In 1995, he graduated from the University of Latvia with a bachelor's degree in economics.

-In 1996, he received a degree in economics from the University of Cambridge.
+In 1996, Kazāks received a degree in economics from the University of Cambridge.
 He received his master's degree in economics from the Queen Mary University of London in 1997, and a doctorate in economics in 2005.

+Career

+Kazāks was the chief economist of the Latvian branch of Hansabanka (now Swedbank) from 2005 to 2018.
+From 2018 to 2019, he was a member of the Council of the Bank of Latvia.